My Quiet Kitchen

 2. Next, add the potatoes, salt, pepper, blended mixture, and broth to the pot.
 Bring to a boil.

-two photos of the stew before and after simmering showing thickened consistency.
+two photos of mushroom stew before and after simmering showing how it thickens.

 1. Cover, reduce heat to low, and cook until the potatoes are barely fork tender but not quite done, about 10 minutes.